marklysze/Magic-Pocket-Control-ESP32/README.md

 - Select the camera to connect to if you have multiple available
 - Entry of the Bluetooth connection code (6 digit pin) through a touchscreen numpad
 - Multiple screens that can be viewed by swiping left and right
+- Screens and functionality
+    - Dashboard: View the ISO, Shutter Speed, White Balance/Tint, Codec, FPS, active media device, and resolution
+    - Recording: Start and Stop recording, shows timecode and the remaining time left on the active media
+    - ISO: Change ISO

 # Why the LILYGO T-Display-S3 Touch version?
 I found this device had all the necessary components needed to connect and interact with the cameras: